San Giorgio in Velabro: Restorations

-After a restoration of Pope Gregory IV (9th century), the church received the addition of the portico and of the tower bell in the first half of the 13th century.
-The apse was decorated with frescoes by Pietro Cavallini in the 13th century.
+After a restoration of Pope Gregory IV (9th century), the church received the addition of the portico—donated by Stefano Stella—and of the tower bell in the first half of the 13th century.
+The apse was decorated with frescoes by Pietro Cavallini in the 13th century (Christ Flanked by Mary and Saints Peter, George and Sebastian).

 Between 1923 and 1926, the Superintendent of Monuments of Rome, Antonio Muñoz, completed a more radical restoration programme, with the aim of restoring the building's "medieval character" and freeing it from later additions.
 This was done by returning the floor to its original level (and so exposing the column bases) reopening the ancient windows that gave light to the central nave, restoring the apsis, and generally removing numerous accretions from the other most recent restorations.
 During this process, fragments (now displayed on the internal walls) were found, which indicated that a schola cantorum had existed on the site, which could be attributed to the period of Pope Gregory IV.

-Car bomb

 The building as we see it today is largely a product of the 1920s restoration.
-However, the explosion, at midnight on 27 July 1993, of a car bomb parked close to the facade, required five years' further restoration.
-That explosion caused no fatalities but left the 12th century portico almost totally collapsed and blew a large opening into the wall of the main church.
-Serious damage was also inflicted on the residence next door of the Generalate of the Crosiers (Canons Regular of the Order of the Holy Cross).
-The Ministry of Cultural Heritage catalogued what was damaged or destroyed, placing the fragments in 1050 crates.
+However, the 1993 explosion required five years' further restoration.
+That explosion left the 12th century portico almost totally collapsed and blew a large opening into the wall of the main church.
+The Ministry of Cultural Heritage catalogued what was damaged or destroyed, placing the fragments in 1,050 crates.
 Experts researched dates and locational references before restoring the building with them, although some details, particularly in the portico, were deliberately left unrestored as a memorial to the bombing.